Have you ever found yourself struggling to keep track of all your daily tasks, goals, and appointments?

 Apart from that, there is an indexing page at the start of each journal that is supposed to be a quick reference check on each task.

-A future log is supposed to keep you on track towards your future goals.
+A future log is supposed to keep you on track toward your future goals.

 The thing where the bullet journals really show their worth is in the symbols developed specifically for this type of journaling.